NC State Parks Supports the Purchase of the Odd Fellows tract and the "286" tract to expand William B. Umstead State Parks

 Town of Cary

 The Town of Cary has engaged a consultant to evaluate the potential impacts to Town facilities including the North Cary Water Reclamation Facility, Old Reedy Creek Road and Cary’s one-lane bridge.
+Read the letter the Town of Cary sent to DEQ as part of the Public Comments on the Quarry Permit Application here.

 NC Senator Wiley Nickel